zachMahan64/bear16-os/README.md

 - "hey" --> another greeting
 - "login" --> go back to the Bear16 login screen
 - "kill" --> halt the OS
-- "ferror" --> "force error", designed as a test for critical system error handling
+- "ferror" --> "force error," designed as a test for critical system error handling
-- "reset" --> resets the console back to initial state
+- "reset" --> resets the console back to its initial state
 - "notepad" --> launch notepad
 - "tictactoe" --> launch tictactoe
 - More commands can easily be added as the dispatch table is very modular.
 - Apps can essentially be dropped in either through the "open" command or pseudo-exported to PATH by placing the name of the app in the command dispatch table.
 ![error_screen.png](screenshots/error_screen.png)
-*^ this is what "ferror" does, it's a good demonstration of what a critical system error message looks like.*
+*^ this is what "ferror" does; it's a good demonstration of what a critical system error message looks like.*

 ## Bear16 Apps
 ### Notepad